SummaryRead the full fact sheet

 If you are an older person living with a disability, getting help from an allied health professional can make a big difference to your everyday life.
 Allied health professionals can help you improve your flexibility, balance and movement and give you advice on things like diet, exercise or the right way to lift, as well as possible home modifications.

 Depending on your age and your condition, you may choose to work with a number of allied health professionals to manage your health and lifestyle.
-A dietitian can advise you on food and nutrition to help manage your ongoing conditions, an occupational therapist can help you recover from a stroke or maintain your physical ability as you age, and a physiotherapist will give you exercises to increase strength and balance.
+A can advise you on food and nutrition to help manage your ongoing conditions, an can help you recover from a stroke or maintain your physical ability as you age, and a will give you exercises to increase strength and balance.

 Disability care in residential aged care homes